Tax Effective 3-Generation Testamentary Trust Mirror Wills

 The Divorce Protection Trust benefits the current and succeeding generations.
 This helps protect the assets from the Family Court.

-You are building two Testamentary Trust Mutual Wills.
+You are building two Testamentary Trust Mirror Wills.
 The trusts in your Wills include:

 - 3-Generation Testamentary Trusts – reduces CGT, income tax & stamp duty for up to 80 years from date of death